-On the second day of cocoa my true love gave to me: two chocolate drinks and a white “chocolate” one, too.
+On the second day of cocoa my true love gave to me: silky smooth ganache and a new hot cocoa recipe.
 My “true love” being chocolate, of course.
 Chocolate gave me chocolate?
 Just go with it.

 On this aptly rainy Day Two of the Twelve Days of Cocoa I’ve decided to gift to you a more elegant, but still simple, hot cocoa technique.